engn1931z/rpiSetupHistory/README.md

 4. Setup keyboard layout (special characters might not be correctly matched), location, and others by using going to `Menu` > `Preferences` > `Raspberry Pi Configuration` : `Localization`

-5. Finding MAC address of the Raspberry Pi and registering it to connect seamlessly to the Brown-Guest WiFi network.
+5. Finding MAC address of the Raspberry Pi and registering it to connect seamlessly to the Brown-Guest WiFi network:

   + Find your MAC (`HWaddr`) address of your WiFi adapter by using `ifconfig` command.
 Under the block under `wlan0` look for the set of characters after `ether` (e.g. b8:27:eb:51:22:21).